- The Memorial Wall at the Citadel Docks gets filled with more and more photos and photo frames as game goes on.

-And the best ending makes it no better.
+- And the best ending makes it no better.

-Tali: Legion... the answer to your question... it's yes.
+Tali: Legion... the answer to your question... was yes.

 Legion: I know, Tali.
 But thank you.
 Keelah se'lai...

 - More heartwrenching upon the confirmation that, yes, Legion had just recently become its own 'person'.
 It was an individual, not just part of the geth collective.
 The entity known as Legion truly did die.

-It's even worse right afterwards: When Shepard talks to EDI after the mission, she is the only one who is visibly saddened at Legion's death.
+- It's even worse right afterwards: When Shepard talks to EDI after the mission, she is the only one who is visibly saddened at Legion's death.
 There's a slight pause in her response to Shepard, but you can hear the inflection in her voice that shows that she'd lost a friend (who, just like her) wanted to be alive.
 Then there's the Endgame Legion's sacrifice was in vain if Shepard chooses the Destroy option, because he/she kills all of the geth - and EDI.

-Siding with the Geth and not convincing the Quarians to cease fire only makes the scene all the more heart-wrenching.
+- Siding with the Geth and not convincing the Quarians to cease fire only makes the scene all the more heart-wrenching.
 Legion still dies, but you get "treated" to a cinematic showing the Geth return to full strength, with Geth fighters, now fully concious individuals, willingly sacrifice themselves to save their capital ships by intercepting the Quarian gun barrage, and then the capital ships return fire in self-defense just as predicted, and the glass cannons of the Flotilla are promptly ripped to pieces.
 Back on the surface, Tali sobs as she watches what's left of the Flotilla burn up in the atmosphere of their own homeworld, listening to Captain Kar'Danna vas Rayya issue a distress call, and if you played the first two games, then you know that wasn't just any ship to the Quarian formerly known as Tali'Zorah nar Rayya.
 It doesn't help that it goes like this:

 "This is Captain Kar'Danna vas Rayya!
 We have multiple hull breaches!
 Rayya's drive core is offline!
 All ships in range, please assist!
 Please assist!
 Escape pods not responding.
 All hands, prepare for impact."

 - Then Tali takes off her mask and looks back at Shepard, possibly the first time Shepard ever sees Tali's face, and if it wasn't then she was Shepard's romantic partner in Mass Effect 2.
 Either way makes what follows all the more heart-wrenching as their eyes meet, and then...

 - There's a paragon interrupt here.
 Even it can't save her.

 - Also note that this comes right after taking down a Reaper for the first time under your own power.
 This should have been a Crowning Moment of Awesome, but losing Tali and Legion just minutes afterward, and over nothing more than one stupid admiral's vendetta, makes it feel so utterly empty...

 - The crew's reaction to Tali's suicide will make the sob fest even worse.
 Joker is devastated and has to turn off the comm channels because of all the calls for help, following by static signaling the deaths of all the quarians.
 If Ashley is there, she is in tears and utterly heartbroken; if you talk to her, she says that Tali was like her little sister.
 By far the most tear-inducing moment, however, is Garrus's reaction:

 Garrus: I know you had your reasons for choosing the geth, Shepard, and I'll respect them.
 But Tali's choice... that will be harder to get over.
 She was a good friend.
 I never did see her face, but I always imagined there was... what do humans call it?
 An angel behind that mask.
 And now I hope she's resting with them.

 - Even the music through the entire cinematic following your choice to side with the Geth rather than the Quarians sounds like angry sorrow rendered into music.
 And what's the track called?
 "I'm Sorry"

 - An additional level of tragedy?
 This is the moment when the geth lose what they'd been trying to preserve for hundreds of years: the lives of their Creators.
 They revere the quarians to the point of maintaining everything from before the war to keep it in pristine condition, and actively choosing not to respond to all the quarian attempts to eradicate them because they're deathly afraid of the implications of killing the people who created them.
 When they come back online after Legion's sacrifice?
 As far as they're concerned, the quarians have crossed their own Moral Event Horizon.
 They murdered millions of geth by destroying the sphere, attacked while they were confused and afraid, thus forcing them into the Reapers' slavery.
 And then tried to butcher them when they were temporarily offline.
 After hundreds of years of hoping that, one day, their Creators would reach out to them with something other than the barrel of a gun, they finally see that they have no choice.
 They didn't have the ability to hold off the quarians without killing them unless they let their own race die, and it was all because the quarians took that ability from them.
 How often does a race of machines lose their innocence?
 Because that's more or less exactly what happens here.

 - And if you side with the Quarians, Legion gets pissed off and tries to throw you off a cliff.
 Tali intervenes and saves you, and Legion is on its knees.
 It looks up at you with these... almost puppy dog eyes.
 And taking the Renegade Interrupt, you shoot it.
 It doesn't die, it still looks at you with those puppy dog eyes.
 You have to repeat this several times before it goes down for the count... with those damn robotic, table lamp face, puppy dog eyes!

 - The very sight of Earth under siege by the Reapers.
 Everything you've fought for coming to naught.

 - While Shepard and Anderson are trying to get off of Earth, you come across a little boy hiding in the vents.
 The kid doesn't cheer up at the sight of Shepard; he merely says "You can't help me." when Shepard says he wants to get the kid somewhere safe.
 Said kid eventually is seen getting on an evac ship and it looks like he'll make it out okay, until a Reaper destroys the ship the kid is on.
 Shepard's, regardless of alignment, look of abject sadness really hits it home.

 - Just that whole scene, coupled with the music If it doesn't make you want to turn every single Reaper into scrap metal, nothing will.

 - Shepard's expression before the Reaper destroyed the ships.
 S/he's watching the little kid as he struggles to climb into the evac shuttle because he's only small with this look that screams "someone help him!" - Shepard knows s/he can't reach the kid, and s/he's physically willing someone to do something.